OWASP/www-project-operational-technology-top-10/docs/the-top-10/introduction.md

 ## Devices must be protected

 As shown before, in the OT world we often have to deal with potentially inherently insecure devices that might not be updated or upgraded too.

-Typically this issue is mitigated by accepting some devices to be insecure and preventing attackers from accessing them in the first place.
+Typically this issue is mitigated by accepting some devices to be insecure and preventing attackers from accessing them in the first place: if we cannot make the devices themselves secure, we try to prevent attackers from accessing them in the first place.

+### We depend upon Mitigations

 This is typically done through mitigations such as network separation or through adding physical security controls.
+Begin able to 'lock away' devices and their network also helps with devices that can only use network protocols without integrity or confidenciality protections.

+These remediations are not a `get out of jail free` card and impose limitations as well as maintenance burden.

-We would prefer to have secure devices (or even zero-trust enabled devices) but until then, often those mitigations are the only way of keeping critical infrastructure operational.
+Please note that we would prefer to have secure devices (or even zero-trust enabled devices) but until then, often those mitigations are the only way of keeping critical infrastructure operational.

-!!! todo

-    - We are a bit different to typical IT environments
-      - devices with (known) security vulnerabilities
-        - **related to**: device cannot be updated
-        - missing vulnerability management
-        - missing patch management
-      - unauthenticated/unauthorized communication without integrity protection
-        - **note** this might be better suited for a "general problems in OT" and not a direct vulnerability
-        - maybe replace with "attackers able to forge network requests"

-## We depend upon Mitigations

-(and very often physical/network separation)

-- depending upon physical security
-- invalid air-gapping, see stuxnet
-- remediations are not a `get out of jail free` card and impose limitations and maintenance burden

 ## Problem: What happens if Mitigations fail?

-- dependence upon / defect mitigations
-  - attackers abusing unexpected attack surfaces
-    - devices with additional unknown services (features, management, backdoors, etc.)
-    - shadow infrastructure / unknown devices
-    - maintenance access
-    - **related to** 'defect mitigations'
-    - vendors not publishing security advisories
-  - attackers starting from unexpected areas
-    - **related to** 'defect mitigations', 'too large blast zone'
-    - shadow infrastructure / unknown devices
+What could go wrong with our mitigations?
+Just a couple of examples:

+!!! info "add incidnets from the top 10 list"

-    - maintenance access
+- stuxnet/USB disks
+- missing network segmentation between factory floor and office networks
-    - adversaries being able to stay on the network
+- problems with physical security, people being able to get on the factory floor and manipulating control systems
+- etc.

+The overall architecture of "protecting insecure devices by preventing attackers from accessing them" breaks down if attackers find a way to bypass these protections.

+If this happens, we typically run into reoccuring major problems:

+- The insecure devices are, well, insecure and easy to exploit.
+Communication between devices can be intercepted and altered due to lack of encryption or integrity protection
+- Large blast zones: attackers that are able to bypass security mechanisms and are able to compromise devices, can use those devices to further propagate and privot into other 'secured' networks and devices.

-## Overall: How do we react to an incident?
+## Bonus: How do we react to an incident?

-- in IT, we often can install backups
-  - Not being able to react/recover from incidents
+Compared to well-maintained traditional IT systems, OT systems often also display a lack of recoverability.
+Very often, compromised companies are not able to react to or recover from incidents.

+This is mostly due to:

 - missing backups/disaster recovery
+- Missing configuration backups for OT-Devices
 - Undefined processes for alert reporting/handling
-    - Missing configuration backups for OT-Devices